Dima564/Data-Science-Homework/ReproducibleResearch-2/PA1_template.md

 ```

 #### Code to describe and show a strategy for imputing missing data
+We change every NA data point with the average of that 5-minute perod

 ```r
 data <- data %>% group_by(interval) %>%
   mutate(steps=ifelse(is.na(steps), round(mean(steps, na.rm=T)), steps))
 ```

-Hi#### stogram of the total number of steps taken each day after missing values are imputed
+#### Histogram of the total number of steps taken each day after missing values are imputed

 ```r
 plotData <- data %>% group_by(date) %>% summarize(total.steps=sum(steps))